PKramek/Stochastic_Regularizer_Research/README.md

 - For each selected neuron, generate a scaling factor from the normal distribution N(1, std).
 - Scale the output of a given neuron by the given random scaling factor.

-Hopefully, this process will encourage the optimization process to generate even more subnetworks, because we randomly strengthen or weaken certain connections in the network (instead of completely blocking them, like in the case of dropout)
+Hopefully, this process will encourage the optimization process to generate more subnetworks, because we randomly strengthen or weaken certain connections in the network (instead of completely blocking them, like in the case of dropout)

-The described intervention could also be described as adding stochastic data augmentation to the network structure, when applied to one of the first layers.
+The described intervention could also be described as adding stochastic data augmentation to the network structure itself, when applied to one of the first layers.

 ### Bibliography